barkharani4ever/rain-final_project/readme.md

 * [Developmental Deployment](https://final-rain-develop.herokuapp.com/)

+### register and log in
---> This application allows users to register for an account and log in --> Once logged in, users can upload songs under "Song Management" tab.
+--> This application allows users to register for an account and log in

+### upload csv file for songs
+--> Once logged in, users can upload songs under "Song Management" tab.
 Unfortunately, I get an error when I do so.

+### add songs manually
 --> However, the users can add songs manually under "Song Management (dt)" tab by clicking on the '+' button next to actions.

+### edit or delete songs
 --> Once a song is added, the user can edit it or delete it.